 - Snacks – while you will be supplied with some small snacks and food, be sure to bring some extra so you won’t go hungry.

-- Some small money – even though your tour is pre-booked, bring some small money to tip your guide at the end of the day.
-I mean he did spend his whole day peddling you and your friends around lakes and rivers .
+- Some small money – even if your tour is pre-booked, bring some small money to tip your guide at the end of the day or to buy some small snacks along the way.

 - Mosquito spray – If you are planning on spending the night on a house boat you might want to bring some mosquito spray along, just to be sure!